resv/CUSTOM-SCRIPTS/PROGRAM INITIALIZER SCRIPTS/BAT FILES/README.md

 This script requires AHK (autohotkey.exe) which can be downloaded here: <a href="https://autohotkey.com">https://autohotkey.com</a>
 In conjunction, this BAT file was primarily coded to work with coretemp.exe which can be downloaded here: <a href="http://www.alcpu.com/CoreTemp/">http://www.alcpu.com/CoreTemp/</a>

+Be advised that I have no formal knowledge or training in writing BAT files as this is my desired learning path.
+I am primarily focused more on front end and C at the moment.

 This is a simple script written by me to execute the BAT file if automatic over heat protection is triggered via coretemp.exe.
 The BAT file will execute a mp3 to give you an audio warning.
 The audio warning I used was a custom text to speech audio then converted to an mp3 file the BAT file will recognize.